nickdu088/SharpExt4/README.md

 The lwext4 is a portable C project for microcontrollers and the library has some cool and unique features.
 Lwext4 is an excellent choice for SD/MMC card, USB flash drive or any other wear leveled memory types.
 In Windows, the author recommended to use [MSYS-2](https://sourceforge.net/projects/msys2/)

 I port the lwext4 backbone over to MSVC compiler (Visual Studio 2019), and create the lwext4 as a static lib.
-SharpExt4 is a clr wrapper of lwext4 to provide .Net application access.
+SharpExt4 is a clr wrapper of lwext4 to provide modem .Net application access.
 The SharpExt4 borrows the [DiscUtils](https://github.com/DiscUtils/DiscUtils) class concept and creates a friendly interface for .Net

 ## Compile
-#### Visual Studio 2019 C/C++
+#### Visual Studio 2019 C/C++ (It can be simply modified to be compiled in Visual Studio 2013)
 #### .Net Framework 4.5

 ## How to use the Library